NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/angular.md

    * `ng-change`

+> [!NOTE]
-Note: You can add your own event handlers using the [custom directives feature in AngularJS](https://docs.angularjs.org/guide/directive).
+> You can add your own event handlers using the [custom directives feature in AngularJS](https://docs.angularjs.org/guide/directive).

 Let's look at how the `ng-click` event is wired up.
 Create a new JavaScript file named `eventHandlerController.js`, and add the following to it: